Cliffjumper: Transformers: Energon

 The name Cliffjumper (Overdrive in Japan) was used again in the Transformers: Energon line.

 In the Transformers: Energon animated series, Cliffjumper's name was frequently swapped with fellow Autobot Downshift, as they were originally mistaken for one another when they first appeared.
 His vehicle mode was a dune racer.

-This Cliffjumper is more reminiscent of the original, as he is described as loving high-risk situations, although not the battle fervour of the original.
+This Cliffjumper is more reminiscent of the original, as he is described as loving high-risk situations, although not the battle fervor of the original.
 Cliffjumper loves stunt driving, with the more risk and speed involved the better.
 While he is a skilled warrior, his unnecessary risk-taking has earned him more than one reprimand from Optimus Prime.

 Animated series

 Cliffjumper appeared in the Transformers: Energon series as one of the inexperienced soldiers under the command of Bulkhead sent into the rift caused by the collision of Unicron's head with his body.
 They eventually succeeded in bringing Optimus Prime's team back to the normal universe.
 In the final battle, he gave his spark energy to empower Optimus Supreme against the Unicron-possessed Galvatron.